 Or get started.

-Prepare an Excel dataset for Q&A
+Prepare an Excel semantic model for Q&A

 Q&A relies on the names of tables, columns, and calculated fields to answer data-specific questions, meaning what you call entities in your workbook is important!